eliranwong/Precious-Bible-Promises/template/Readme.md

-Template files for compilations other than KJV.
+Template files for compilations with different bible versions.